 The art of giving and receiving is also an important aspect of spiritual practice.
 We encourage all participants to donate to support Sensei and the Center with in mind that donations reflect the preciousness and rarity of these teachings and the importance of the dharma community.
 Suggested donation amounts are posted in the back foyer of the Pocatello Center.
 Even if you can only afford a few dollars, supporting the Center in this way will enrich your experience here at the Center.

 Let us know if you would like to be on our email list!
 Send an email to email@example.com

-The morning starts at 9:30 with an optional care taking practice whereby we prepare the Center for our morning gathering.
+The evening starts at 5:00 pm with an optional care taking practice whereby we prepare the Center for our morning gathering.
 Tasks include sweeping the walkway, making coffee, caring for the altars and preparing food.
 Caretaking practice is also known as work practice.
 It is a way of translating one’s spiritual practice on the cushion into action in daily life.
 It is done with the same mindful intention cultivated on the cushion, i.e. with a relaxed body and mind where the mind is clear and aware of present moment sensations and sense perceptions while attending to the task at hand.

-At 10:00 am caretaking practice is followed by sitting meditation, walking meditation and a dharma talk/discussion with Sensei.
+At 4:30 pm caretaking practice is followed by sitting meditation, walking meditation and a dharma talk/discussion with Sensei.

 Directions to White Cloud and Parking Information